Dragon's Dogma: Plot

-Upon defeating the Dragon, the Arisen and all those connected to the Dragon—including the Duke and the Dragonforged—lose their immortality, and the Everfall becomes a bottomless pit which swallows part of Gran Soren.
+Upon defeating the Dragon, the Arisen and all those connected to the Dragon—including the Duke and the Dragonforged—lose their immortality, and the Everfall becomes a bottomless pit that swallows part of Gran Soren.
 Returning to Gran Soren, the Arisen is attacked by the aged Duke and flees upon being accused of cursing him.
 While fleeing, the Arisen and their Pawns are swallowed by the Everfall.
 Passing into a higher plane after opening a portal within the Everfall, the Arisen faces the Seneschal, the being which sustains the world and the current form of the knight Savan.
 The Arisen is offered a choice; fight the Seneschal or return to Gransys and live a quiet life.
 Should the Arisen lose the fight with the Seneschal, they are reborn as the next Dragon.
 Besting the Seneschal results in the Arisen taking their place, unable to interact with the world below.
 The Arisen then kills themselves to break the cycle, falling back towards Gransys with their Pawn.
 The game ends with the Pawn awakening within the Arisen's body in their village to be met by their beloved.